dominicparga/osmgraphing/README.md

 Downloaded osm data is provided in xml, where nodes are related to location in latitude and longitude.

-Problems will be the size limit of downloading from [openstreetmap](openstreet.org), but there are other osm data providers like [geofabrik](download.geofabrik.de) for instance.
+Problems will be the size limit of downloading from [openstreetmap][web_openstreetmap], but there are other osm data providers like [geofabrik][web_geofabrik] for instance.

 ### Read `raw osm data`